nixworks/public/news/2007/04/18/index.md

 _Context: Colombia, Nevado del Huila, volcanic activity_

 ### [ After the acquisition of Algoma Steel, India's Essar Group plans to buy U.S.-based Minnesota Steel for US$ 1.66 billion. ](/news/2007/04/18/after-the-acquisition-of-algoma-steel-india-s-essar-group-plans-to-buy-u-s-based-minnesota-steel-for-us-1-66-billion.md)
-_Context: $, Algoma Steel, Essar Group, India, Minnesota Steel, U.S._
+_Context: Algoma Steel, Essar Group, India, Minnesota Steel, U.S., USD_

 ### [ A diplomat claims that an International Atomic Energy Agency document claims that Iran has assembled some 1,300 centrifuges at a key underground nuclear plant in Natanz and has started to feed them with the uranium gas necessary for enriching uranium. ](/news/2007/04/18/a-diplomat-claims-that-an-international-atomic-energy-agency-document-claims-that-iran-has-assembled-some-1-300-centrifuges-at-a-key-underg.md)
 _Context: International Atomic Energy Agency, Iran, Natanz, centrifuge, diplomat, uranium_